Booster-Bookstore-Dev/Chatbot/README.md

 3. Chat-backend processes query through Ollama
 4. If book search is needed, FAISS index is queried
 5. Book data is fetched from MongoDB via db-backend
-6. LLM generates response using search results
+6. LLM generates response using search results and FAQ knowledge
 7. Response is returned to user via frontend

 ## Troubleshooting